-The University of the Incarnate Word – Style Guide was developed by the Office of Communications and Marketing (OCM), the Office of Printing Services and Graphic Design, and the Office of Web Development to provide consistency among publications produced by the University community.
+The University of the Incarnate Word Style Guide was developed by the Office of Communications & Brand Marketing (OCM), the Office of Printing Services & Graphic Design and the Office of Web Development to provide consistency among publications produced by the University community.
 As with any organization, there are certain language conventions that are specific to the University of the Incarnate Word.
 As matters of style and usage evolve, we will continue to review and update the guide.
 This guide follows the AP Stylebook, but exceptions can be made on a case-by-case basis for certain schools when the need arises to keep consistency with the teaching of the APA and MLA Style Manuals in UIW classes.

 Standards have been outlined in the following guide with instructions on the proper use of UIW logos thus eliminating confusion and helping to create a stronger image.
 We encourage you to become familiar with the Style Guide and to apply its rules to any communication vehicles you develop on behalf of the university.

 The Office of Printing Services and Graphic Design provides the University community with professional design and printing services.
-The Office of Communications and Marketing offers the University community free assistance in the areas of writing, editing, event planning, social media, public relations and marketing strategy and coordination.
-The Office of Web Development oversees the University's external web presence, creating new content, maintaining existing content, and ensuring all content is updated regularly.
+The Office of Communications & Brand Marketing offers the University community free assistance in the areas of writing, editing, event planning, social media, public relations and marketing strategy and coordination.
+The Office of Web Development oversees the University's external web presence, creating new content, maintaining existing content and ensuring all content is updated regularly.

 The Style Guide is important: